ccifuentesr/CARMENES-V/README.md

 2. <small id="f2"> Specific element in Cifuentes et al. 2020 that each script produces. </small> [↩](#a2)
 3. <small id="f3"> Now available in the <a href="https://gea.esac.esa.int/archive/" target="_blank">*Gaia* Archive</a>.</small> [↩](#a3)
 4. <small id="f4"> Spectral types in numerical form: K5V = -2, K7V = -1, M0.0 = 0.0, and so on. </small> [↩](#a4)
+5. <small id="f5"> The minitools *Parsecator* and *Illuminator* estimate distances and luminosities, respectively, based on the models produced in their respective files.
+They are provided as individual code cells meant to be run as standalone pieces of code, always after the models have been produced. </small> [↩](#a5)

 **Notes:**
 - The output image format is `.eps` in all cases, which is the most suitable format for publication in journals.
 For a more manageable format, change `.eps` to `.png` in the code.